d2l-ai/d2l-en/chapter_deep-learning-computation/use-gpu.md

 Also, transferring data between devices (CPU, GPUs, other machines) is something that is *much slower* than computation.
 It also makes parallelization a lot more difficult, since we have to wait for data to be sent (or rather to be received) before we can proceed with more operations.
 This is why copy operations should be taken with great care.
 As a rule of thumb, many small operations are much worse than one big operation.
 Moreover, several operations at a time are much better than many single operations interspersed in the code (unless you know what you are doing).
 This is the case since such operations can block if one device has to wait for the other before it can do something else.
 It is a bit like ordering your coffee in a queue rather than pre-ordering it by phone and finding out that it is ready when you are.

-Lastly, when we print `ndarray`s or convert `ndarray`s to the NumPy format, if the data is not in main memory, MXNet will copy it to the main memory first, resulting in additional transmission overhead.
+Last, when we print `ndarray`s or convert `ndarray`s to the NumPy format, if the data is not in main memory, MXNet will copy it to the main memory first, resulting in additional transmission overhead.
 Even worse, it is now subject to the dreaded Global Interpreter Lock which makes everything wait for Python to complete.

 ## Gluon and GPUs